Tangled: Plot

 A drop of sunlight falls from the sky and produces a magic flower with healing properties.
-For centuries, Gothel uses the flower to retain her youth, until it is stolen by soldiers from the kingdom of Corona and used to save their ill, pregnant queen.
+For centuries, Gothel used the flower to retain her youth, until it is taken by soldiers from the kingdom of Corona and used to save their very ill, pregnant queen.
 She gives birth to Rapunzel, whose blonde hair contains the flower's magic.
-Gothel sneaks into the castle and cuts a lock of her hair, but it turns brown and loses its magic.
-She then abducts Rapunzel and raises her in a hidden tower in the woods, keeping Rapunzel's magic for herself.
+At night, Gothel sneaks into the castle and cuts a lock of her hair, but it turns brown and loses its magic.
+Gothel then abducts Rapunzel and raises her in a hidden tower in the woods, keeping Rapunzel's magic for herself.
 Each year on Rapunzel's birthday, the king and queen release sky lanterns, hoping they will guide Rapunzel home.
+Unaware of her royal identity, Rapunzel grows up isolated from the kingdom, believing the tower to be her only safe home.

-Rapunzel is fascinated by the annual lights and, on her 18th birthday, asks to leave the tower and investigate them, but Gothel refuses, claiming the outside world is too dangerous.
-Meanwhile, Flynn Rider steals Rapunzel's intended crown from the palace; he betrays the Stabbington brothers, his partners-in-crime, while being pursued by royal guard-horse Maximus.
-Flynn discovers and takes refuge in the tower, where Rapunzel knocks him out and hides him.
+Growing up, Rapunzel is fascinated by the annual lights.
+On the eve of her 18th birthday, she asks to leave the tower and investigate them, but Gothel refuses, maintaining her claim that the outside world is too dangerous.
+Meanwhile, a runaway common thief, Flynn Rider, steals the lost princess's tiara from the palace, betrays the Stabbington brothers, his partners-in-crime, and is pursued by royal guard-horse Maximus.
+Flynn discovers and takes refuge in Rapunzel's tower, where she knocks him out and hides him.
 When Gothel berates Rapunzel for mentioning the lanterns again and refuses to let her ever leave the tower, Rapunzel hatches a new plan and asks Gothel for new paint as a gift, sending her on a three-day journey.
-After hiding Flynn's satchel containing the crown, Rapunzel strikes a deal with Flynn, promising to return the crown in exchange for taking her to see the lanterns.
+After hiding Flynn's satchel containing the tiara, Rapunzel strikes a deal with Flynn, promising to return the tiara in exchange for taking her to see the lanterns.

-Outdoors for the first time since infanthood, Rapunzel experiences conflicting feelings of excitement and guilt.
-Flynn takes Rapunzel to the Snuggly Duckling pub, where thugs try to capture the wanted Flynn, but Rapunzel charms them into revealing their softer sides.
+Outdoors for the first time since infancy, Rapunzel experiences conflicting feelings of excitement and guilt.
+Flynn takes her to the Snuggly Duckling pub, where thugs try to capture the wanted Flynn, but Rapunzel charms them into revealing their softer and friendly sides.
 When royal guards arrive, the thugs help Rapunzel and Flynn escape.
-Flynn and Rapunzel become trapped in a fast-flooded cave; believing they will suffocate, Flynn reveals his true name, Eugene Fitzherbert.
-Rapunzel uses the magic glow of her hair to reveal a hidden underwater exit, and they escape.
-Meanwhile, Gothel returns to the empty tower and finds the satchel with the crown and a wanted poster of Eugene.
+Flynn and Rapunzel become trapped in a fast-flooded cave; believing they will suffocate, Flynn reveals his true name: Eugene Fitzherbert.
+Rapunzel shows him the magic glow of her hair, revealing a hidden underwater exit, and they escape.
+Meanwhile, Gothel returns to the empty tower and finds the satchel with the tiara and a wanted poster of Eugene.
 Inspired by the discovery, Gothel finds the Stabbington brothers and strikes a deal with them to find Rapunzel.
 That night, Gothel confronts Rapunzel alone and gives her the satchel, telling her to give it to Eugene to test his loyalty.